MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-hierarchy-objects/update-a-user-hierarchys-definition.md

 ---
-title: Workflow Sample - Update a User Hierarchy's Definition
+title: Workflow sample - Update a user hierarchy's definition
-sidebar_label: Update a User Hierarchy's Definition
+sidebar_label: Update a user hierarchy's definition
 description: This workflow sample demonstrates how to update an user hierarchy's definition through the Modeling service.
 ---